ava-labs/avalanche-docs/docs/subnets/create-a-local-subnet.md

 ### Docker

-To make Avalanche CLI working in a docker, adding this
+To make Avalanche CLI working in a docker, add this

 ```json
 {